 Application: Lasso regression algorithms have been widely used in financial networks and economics.
 In finance, its application is seen in forecasting probabilities of default and Lasso-based forecasting models are used in assessing enterprise wide risk framework.
 Lasso-type regressions are also used to perform stress test platforms to analyze multiple stress scenarios.

-3. Logistic regression: One of the most commonly used regression techniques in the industry which is extensively applied across fraud detection, credit card scoring and clinical trials, wherever the response is binary has a major advantage.
+3. Logistic regression: One of the most commonly used regression techniques in the industry which are extensively applied across fraud detection, credit card scoring and clinical trials, wherever the response is binary has a major advantage.
 One of the major upsides is of this popular algorithm is that one can include more than one dependent variable which can be continuous or dichotomous.
 The other major advantage of this supervised machine learning algorithm is that it provides a quantified value to measure the strength of association according to the rest of variables.
 Despite its popularity, researchers have drawn out its limitations, citing a lack of robust technique and also a great model dependency.

 Application: Today enterprises deploy Logistic Regression to predict house values in real estate business, customer lifetime value in the insurance sector and are leveraged to produce a continuous outcome such as whether a customer can buy/will buy scenario.